Overhead is also known as

 1. Fixed Overheads:

-These are consistent expenses that do not fluctuate with production levels.
-Examples include:
+Fixed overhead are the consistent expenses that do not fluctuate with production levels.
+Few examples mentioned below:

 2. Variable Overheads:

-These costs vary with production or business activity levels.
+Variable overhead are costs that vary with the production and business activities.
 Examples include:

 3. Semi-Variable Overheads: